aljazsim/dev-environment/Templates/NPM package/Readme.md

 ![Build watch compile error](./doc/build-watch-2.png)

-Just Ctrl + Click on the line number and correct the error, save the file and the project will automatically re-compile.
+Just Ctrl + Click on the line number, correct the error, save the file and the project will automatically re-compile.

 ### Enforcing code style